 About the Library

-Books may be returned to the library at the Circulation Desk on the first floor.
+When the library is open, books may be returned at the Circulation Desk on the first floor.

 For your convenience, we also have return bins at the following locations, from which library staff make daily pick-ups: